Yuhui Choe

 Yuhui Choe (최유희,崔由姬) is a Korean ballet dancer.
 She is a first soloist at The Royal Ballet.

 Early life

 Choe was born in Fukuoka, Japan.
 Choe started ballet training at the age of five.
-At the age of 14, Choe left her family and moved the Paris to train with Daini Kudo and later Dominique Khalfouni.
+At the age of 14, Choe left her family and moved to Paris to train with Daini Kudo and later Dominique Khalfouni.
 She stated one of the reason why she chose Paris is because Élisabeth Platel was her idol.

 Career

 In 2002, Choe joined The Royal Ballet as an apprentice after she won first prize and the contemporary dance prize at the Prix de Lausanne.
 She became an Artist the following year.
 In 2004, she danced her first solo role, as Princess Florine in The Sleeping Beauty.
 She was named First Artist in 2006 and First Soloist in 2008.
 Two of her first roles as First Soloist are Nikiya in La Bayadère and Sugar Plum Fairy in The Nutcracker, and she was one of six women chosen to create roles in Wayne McGregor's Infra.
 She has also danced roles in The Two Pigeons, Don Quixote and Elite Syncopation.
 Choe also frequently works with Jonathan Watkins.

 In 2009, The Guardian chose Choe as the dancer on their "hotlist" of rising stars to watch, quoting Lauren Cuthbertson, "I can't take my eyes off her.
 She radiates joy in the purest sense".

 In 2014, Choe had to replace the injured Natalia Osipova at short notice as Princess Aurora, her debut in the lead role in Sleeping Beauty.
 Osipova's appearance was eagerly anticipated.
 The Guardian noted that Choe "appeared radiantly unfazed by the challenge" and that "Choe should be promoted to principal now".